morepath/morepath/doc/compared.rst

 Overview
 --------

-Morepath aims to be foundational.
+Morepath aims to be foundational and flexible and is by itself relatively low-level.
 All web applications are different.
 Some are simple.
 Some, like CMSes, are like frameworks themselves.
-It's likely that some of you will need to build your own frameworky things on top of Morepath.
-Morepath offers various facilities to help you there: you can define reusable base applications and it even allows you to extend Morepath with new directives.
-Morepath isn't there to be hidden away under another framework though - these extensions still look like Morepath.
-The orientation towards being foundational makes Morepath more like Pyramid, or perhaps Flask, than like Django.
+Morepath makes it easy to build other frameworky things on top of Morepath.

+Morepath isn't there to be hidden away under another framework -- Morepath extensions still look like Morepath, which makes them consistent and easier to approach.
+This orientation towards being foundational makes Morepath more like Pyramid, or perhaps Flask, than like Django.

 Morepath aims to have a small core.
 It isn't full stack; it's a microframework.
 It should be easy to pick up.
 This makes it similar to